31-Year-Old Second Baseman – Atlanta Braves

 Everyone who has played fantasy baseball for a while has owned Bonifacio at some point, but rarely is it a long, committed relationship.
 He typically starts the season hot, stealing plenty of bases in...

 Emilio Bonifacio Contract Information:

-Signed a one-year contract with the Braves in December of 2015.
+Signed a minor league contract with the Braves in April of 2016.

 To instantly reveal our fantasy analysis of every player – including Emilio Bonifacio – simply subscribe now.

 |Next 7 Days||Subscribe now to see our Next 7 Days projections for Emilio Bonifacio|